Documentation

 Some of the common pitfalls when selecting appropriate codes include:

 - Including similar-sounding but unrelated codes.
-For instance, ocular hypertension, which pertains to high fluid pressure within the eye, and is not appropriate for a codelist intended to capture high blood pressure.
+For example, ocular hypertension, which pertains to high fluid pressure within the eye, and is not appropriate for a codelist intended to capture high blood pressure.

 - Omitting synonyms.
 For example, when defining a codelist for sore throat, it is essential to include clinical codes which describe pharyngitis as well.

 - Misunderstanding study intent.
 Selecting an appropriate codelist requires careful consideration of which patients are relevant to the research aims.
-For example; the decision to include or exclude gestational diabetes in a diabetes codelist, for instance, may vary depending on the specific study or context.
+For example, the decision to include or exclude gestational diabetes in a diabetes codelist may vary depending on the specific study or context.

 To avoid these pitfalls we recommend: